acislab/www.globalcentra.org/centra8/registration.md

 Registration for CENTRA 8 will open soon.

 - There is no fee for attending.
-- Registration for CENTRA 8 includes the pre-meeting workshop on TOPICS IN DISCUSSION.
 - You may register someone else from your institution to attend.
 - Attendees are responsible for their own travel arrangements and asociated expenses during their travel.
 - VISA letters and invitation letters will be available through the registration process.